Easy and Fun Day Tours From Alicante (by Train or Car)

 How to Get Around in Costa Blanca

 We opted for public transportation in Costa Blanca.
 Public transportation is actually pretty good – and cheap.
 The train ticket from Alicante to Valencia was about 40€ round-trip (if we had booked the tickets in advance, we would have had to pay only 32€) per person.

 From Alicante to other destinations, we took the tram – which came with great views.
 And a ticket from Alicante to Altea, Benidorm, or Villajoysoa cost only a few € (one way).

 Best Time to Visit Costa Blanca

 While it might be too cold to spend hours lounging at the beach and swimming in the ocean, Costa Blanca is the perfect destination in the winter.
-The weather is mild in this time of year and perfect for endless hours of strolling, discovering the towns and cities along the coast (oh yes, Costa Blanca has some charming towns and villages along its shores), and enjoying sightseeing without too many other tourists.
+The weather is mild at this time of year and perfect for endless hours of strolling, discovering the towns and cities along the coast (oh yes, Costa Blanca has some charming towns and villages along its shores), and enjoying sightseeing without too many other tourists.

 No need to beat your way through the crowds, no overpriced accommodations – these are just a few reasons why I can recommend exploring this lovely Spanish area in the winter.

 Disclaimer: This post contains affiliate links.
 This means I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
 More about it here.

 Where to Stay in Costa Blanca

-Thanks to the good public transportation, it is easy to get around from one place to another.
-Okay, it takes some time to get from Alicante to Valencia but day trips are absolutely doable.
+Thanks to good public transportation, it is easy to get around from one place to another.
+It takes some time to get from Alicante to Valencia but day trips are absolutely doable.
 So, there is no need to change hotels each day.

 We stayed in Alicante – most of the places here are closer to Alicante than to Valencia.